Milk substitute: Fortification

 Humans may consume dairy milk for a variety of reasons, including tradition, availability and nutritional value (especially minerals like calcium, vitamins such as B_{12}, and protein).
 Plant-sourced substitutes for dairy milk may be expected to meet such standards, though there are no legal requirements for them to do so.
 This may result in additives being put into milk substitutes to compensate for the absence of certain vitamins, minerals and/or proteins.
 Infant formula, whether based on cow's milk, soy or rice, is usually fortified with iron and other dietary nutrients.

-In comparison with cow's milk, fortified milk substitutes have a comparable amount of calcium, however tend to fall behind in essential vitamin B12 and minerals such as iodine and iron.
+In comparison with cow's milk, fortified milk substitutes have a comparable amount of calcium, however tend to fall behind in essential vitamin B_{12} and minerals such as iodine and iron.
 Legume milks, on average have comparable protein and energy levels to cow's milk, with grain milks, tree nut milks, and seed milks falling behind in this category.